About The Zodiac Lore

 What The Zodiac Lore does

-Our site focuses on practical explanations of the 12 zodiac animals, the five elements, the 60-year cycle, Lunar New Year boundaries, compatibility traditions, and common questions from people born in January or February.
+Our site focuses on practical, culturally grounded explanations of the 12 zodiac animals, five elements, 60-year cycle, Lunar New Year boundaries, compatibility traditions, and common questions from people born near the beginning of the lunar year.

 Calculator